nicklj/de_implicit/README.md

 2. Installation
 ---------------

-You can cloned it from github
+You can clone it from github

 	git clone https://github.com/nicklj/de_implicit.git